Benefits of a Self-Hosted WordPress Site

 When choosing a blogging platform when starting a side income blog, there are a few leading options.

-A self-hosted WordPress site, also often referred to as a WordPress.org site, is a free and open-source content management system (CMS) that is recommended.
+A self-hosted WordPress site, also often referred to as a WordPress.org site, is a free and open-source content management system (CMS).

 Self-hosted WordPress Site (WordPress.org)